The land you own and occupy as your home is your principal place of residence (PPR). It is exempt from land tax.

 This PPR exemption is limited to six years from the date the absence started.

-The PPR exemption is available where the individual owner or vested beneficiary is absent from their PPR because they can no longer live there independently, require full-time care and so reside:
+The PPR exemption is available where the individual owner or vested beneficiary is absent from their PPR because they can no longer live there independently and require full-time care:

 - In a hospital as a patient,